5-Minute Quick Start: Create Your First Project

 cd my-crm

-Where to find AppCode?
-You can find it in the application settings page of the Lovrabet Workbench.
+You can find your AppCode on the application settings page in the Lovrabet Workspace.

 cd my-crm

-The browser will automatically open http://localhost:5173, and you can see the project's initial page.
+Your browser will automatically open http://localhost:5173, where you can see the project's initial page.

-Create a page file in the src/pages/ directory:
+Create your first page in the src/pages/ directory:

 // src/pages/dashboard.tsx